-Transfer Pricing under Law 14,596/2023 — full OECD standard.
+Transfer Pricing in Brazil under Law 14,596/2023 — the full OECD standard.

 Brazil adopted the full OECD Transfer Pricing standard in January 2024 (Law 14,596/2023), replacing the legacy fixed-margin regime (PRL, PIC, CPL).
 The new framework requires arm's length analysis, FAR documentation, comparable benchmarking, and Local File/Master File/CbCR reporting for all intercompany transactions with foreign related parties.